-1.6.1 Carbon Based Polymer nanocomposite
+1.6.1 Carbon-based polymer nanocomposite

-The invention of the allotropic form of carbon and its nanostructure had opened the new ways of progress in the field of science and technology from the biomedicine to automobile engineering.
-This progress not only confined to the aforementioned fields but also find fascinating advantages in the field of EMI and aerospace etc. [47].
-The carbon based polymer nanocomposite have the binary characteristics of flexibility from the polymer and the electrical conductivity from the fillers [14, 88, 89].
-The next section is based on the discussion of the carbon-based nanostructures such as Carbon black (CB), Carbon nanotubes (CNTs), Carbon Fibers (CFs), Graphene, Graphene oxide.
+The invention of the allotropic form of carbon and its nanostructure has opened new ways of progress in the field of science and technology from the biomedicine to automobile engineering.
+This progress not only confined to the aforementioned fields but also fascinates advantages in the field of EMI and aerospace [47].
+The carbon-based polymer nanocomposite have the binary characteristics of flexibility from the polymer and the electrical conductivity from the fillers [14, 88, 89].
+The next section is based on the discussion of the carbon-based nanostructures such as Carbon black (CB), Carbon nanotubes (CNTs), Carbon Fibres (CFs), Graphene and Graphene oxide.